7RU7H/Archive/Tools/Impacket/Impacket-Cheatsheet.md

 ```

 ## GetST.py
 Given a password, hash, aesKey or TGT in ccache, this script will request a Service Ticket and save it as ccache.
-If the account has constrained delegation (with protocol transition) privileges you will be able to use the -impersonate`.
+If the account has constrained delegation (with protocol transition) privileges you will be able to use the -impersonate.
 switch to request the ticket on behalf another user.
 ```bash
 getST.py -hashes $lm:$nt -spn $spn/$spn-dc $domain$/$user